mssola/conventions/files/warnings.md

 You should also check which compiler versions are available on the Operating Systems that you're planning to support.
-All in all: yes, it's a pain in the ass to check all this.
+All in all: yes, it's a pain in the ass to check all this, but it's worth it.

 **-fno-exceptions**: according to my style guide, exceptions are forbidden, so tell the compiler that we don't need them.